bcdev/h2ops/{{ cookiecutter.folder_name }}/MLOps.md

 -b -> to build the docker images before starting the containers
 ```

-NOTE: When you run this for the first time, make sure you use the `-b` flag as it builds
+NOTE: When you run this for the first time, make sure you use the `-b` flag as
-the images for the first time as shown above.
+it builds the images for the first time as shown above.
 Next time when you start it again, you start it without the flag as it saves
 time by not building the same images again:
 ```bash
   ./mlops-run.sh
 ```

-### 3. Stopping the services:
+### 3. Stopping the services

 You should stop these container services when you're done working
-with your project, need to free up system resources, or want to apply some updates.
+with your project, need to free up system resources, or want to apply some
+updates.
 To gracefully stop the services, run this in the terminal where you started them:
 ```bash
   ctrl + C